Spinal precautions: Indications

 Spinal precautions are often first initiated by emergency medical services in the prehospital setting.
 There are multiple decision rules to determine who should be immobilized.

-Due to concerns of side effects the National Association of EMS Physicians and the American College of Surgeons recommend its use only in those at high risk.
-This includes: those with blunt trauma who have a decreased level of consciousness, pain or tenderness in the spine, those with numbness or weakness believed to be due to a spinal injury, and those with a significant trauma mechanism that are intoxicated or have other major injuries.
-The use of a backboard is only recommended to move the person from the scene to the stretcher after which it should be removed.
+Due to concerns of side effects, the National Association of EMS Physicians and the American College of Surgeons recommend its use only in those at high risk.
+This includes: those with blunt trauma who have a decreased level of consciousness, pain or tenderness in the spine, those with numbness or weakness believed to be due to a spinal injury, and those with a significant trauma mechanism who are intoxicated or have other major injuries.
+The use of a backboard is recommended only to move the person from the scene to the stretcher, after which it should be removed.

 These recommendations are also endorsed by the Consortium for Spinal Cord Medicine.
 Immobilization is also recommended in those with a definite spinal cord injury.

-Spinal motion stabilization is not supported for penetrating trauma to the back including that caused by gun shot wounds.
+Spinal motion stabilization is not supported for penetrating trauma to the back, including that caused by gunshot wounds.